MaheshPandey614/donor-data-analytics/README.md

 - Apply custom RFM segmentation to identify and profile distinct donor groups.
 - Analyse engagement history to uncover communication effectiveness by segment.
 - Evaluate fundraising campaign performance and link it to mission-driven impact.
-- Recommend actionable strategies to enhance donor retention and campaign ROI.
+- Recommend actionable strategies to enhance donor retention.

 ## 🗂️ Dataset Structure